qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     The **revision** attribute can be used to specify a revision for each type, easing the production of ABI compatible bindings.

+.. _enum-type:

 enum-type
 ^^^^^^^^^

-    The enum-type node maps the given enum from C++ to the target language, and it is a child of the typesystem node.
-Use the reject-enum-value to reject values.
+    The ``enum-type`` node maps the given enum from C++ to the target language, and it is a child of the :ref:`typesystem node`.
+Use :ref:`reject-enum-value` child nodes to reject values.

     .. code-block:: xml